 Tuesday, October 18, 2016

-my much requested 2008 article on visiting Hemingway's house rescued at last from behind The Sunday Times's paywall.
+my much requested article on visiting Hemingway's house rescued from behind The Sunday Times's paywall.
 I imagine things have changed quite a bit since I was there and hopefully things are better now from an economic and curatorial standpoint

 The secret policeman wasn’t smiling.
-It just looked like that because his false teeth didn’t fit correctly.
-I was relieved.
-If Isaac Babel is to be believed it’s when secret policeman start grinning at you that you should begin to worry.
+It just looked like that because, I think, his false teeth didn’t fit correctly.
+If Isaac Babel is to be believed it’s when secret policeman start grinning at you that you should begin to worry so this was a good sign.

 “Think about it,” he said as he ran his fingernails along the right lapel of a navy double breasted blazer that was miles too big for him.
-His eyes were dark and squinty and his skin was yellowy white.
-He was small and grey haired and admittedly not terribly menacing.
+He was tiny, grey haired and admittedly not terribly menacing.

 “I’m sorry?”
 I said, unsure that I had heard him correctly.